ITU-BDSA2025-GROUP23/Chirp/docs/report.md

 ### Architecture of deployed application

-The following diagram shows the deployed Chirp! system is compsed and how componets communicate.
+The following diagram shows the deployed Chirp! system is composed and how components communicate.

 ![Deployment architecture](diagrams/deployment-architecture.pdf)